n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

 n8n provides two ways to start a workflow:

-* Manually, by selecting **Execute workflow**.
+* Manually, by selecting **Execute workflow**, or from the CLI if you installed n8n with npm or Docker.
 * Automatically, using a trigger node as the first node.
-The triger node runs the workflow in response to an external event, or based on your settings.
+The trigger node runs the workflow in response to an external event, or based on your settings.

 For this tutorial, use the [Cron trigger](/integrations/core-nodes/n8n-nodes-base.cron/).
 This allows you to run the workflow on a schedule: